 Ladies and Gentlemen, Fellow Shareholders, you all participate in the construction of the future of the company.
 I would like to extend my warm thanks to all of you.
 I also wish to express my gratitude to the Board of Directors, the Executive Group Management Board and the Extended Group Management Board, as well as all our 36 000 employees for their unwavering commitment during a difficult year in 2015.
 Finally, I want to thank each and every one of you for the trust you have placed in our company.

 Chair of the Swatch Group Board of Directors

-Questa notizia non è disponibile in italiano.
-Voglia consultare le versione inglese (qui di seguito), francese o tedesca.
-Swatch Group: Decisions taken by the Swatch Group shareholders at the Ordinary General Meeting of Thursday, May 14, 2020 Biel/Bienne (Switzerland), May 14, 2020 – Due to the classification of the COVID-19 situation by the Swiss…
+Questo comunicato non è disponibile in italiano.
+Voglia consultare la versione inglese (qui di seguito), o la versione francese o tedesca.
+Decisions taken by the Swatch Group shareholders at the Ordinary General Meeting of Tuesday, May 11, 2021 Biel/Bienne (Switzerland), May 11, 2021 - The Ordinary General Meeting of Shareholders has been held in…